leivadev/Hill-Cipher-2x2-Matrix/README.md

     `python3 hill_cipher.py`

-Once it's done, the program will present a menu with the following options:
+Once it's done, it will present a menu with the following options:

  - **About key matrix**: Edit, view, or reset the current key matrix.
  - **Encrypt word**: Enter a word and encrypt it using the Hill cipher.
- - **Decrypt word**: Enter an encrypted word and decrypt it using the Hill cipher.
+ - **Decrypt word**: Enter an encrypted word and decrypt it using the Hill decipher.
  - **Exit**: Quit the program.

-Follow instructions to interact with the program.
+Now you can interact with the program.

 You need to have Python 3.x installed on your system to run the program.